Make Chromium's build process to be deterministic. Tracking issue: crbug.com/314403

 - In LTCG/WPO, the linker is dual threaded, so we think it'll be less deterministic.

-- zap_timestamp took care of most issues.
+- zap_timestamp took care of many issues.
 The main blockers are x64 and PDBs.

 - The toolset is heavily non-deterministic.